 Full Time, Non-Exempt

-The Immigration Institute of the Bay Area (IIBA) was founded in 1918, and its mission is to welcome, educate and serve immigrants, refugees and their families as they join and contribute to the community.
-IIBA provides immigration legal services, English and civic education, and other services at its eight offices throughout the Bay Area, as well as through its collaborative efforts with local and regional service providers.
+The Immigration Institute of the Bay Area was founded in 1918, and its mission is to welcome, educate and serve immigrants, refugees and their families as they join and contribute to the community.
+IIBA provides immigration legal services, English and civic education, and other services throughout the Bay Area, as well as through its collaborative efforts with local and regional service providers.
 IIBA offers a team-oriented, collegial and collaborative work environment.
 We pride ourselves on providing excellent service to our clients, and we know our organization runs on the hard work and dedication of our passionate employees.

-- Case Management: Assists with client intake, legal documents, immigration forms completion and document preparation, under the supervision of attorneys and BIA Accredited Representatives.
+- Case Management: Assists with legal documents, immigration forms completion and document preparation, under the supervision of attorneys and DOJ Accredited Representatives.
 Maintain paper and electronic case files.

 - Translation: Responsible for Spanish/English translations.

 - Outreach and Group Processing: Assist in the organization and implementation of workshops, clinics, outreach activities and information sessions for immigrants and social service agencies serving immigrants.
-Outreach requires evening and weekend events.
+Outreach and workshops requires occasional evening and weekend events.

 - Maintain Legal Best Practices: Comply with IIBA’s policies, procedures, protocols, and best practices for non-profit immigration law practice, including legal ramifications, fee collection, maintenance of client files and data for reporting requirements.
 Participate in regular peer review meetings and legal trainings.